seo keywords for travel agencies

 Google Keyword Planner

-Keyword Search Tools
+Paid Keyword Search Tools

 When it comes to fully comprehensive tools to find the best keywords for your travel agency website, there are a few big-name players.
 These are the best paid-for keyword tools you should consider for your travel company:

-• Ahrefs – Offering one of the best tools that help you decide on the best keywords, Ahrefs has numerous features that make dishing up for one of the monthly payment plans worth it.
-Their Keywords Explorer tool does the trick when you want to find the top-searched travel keywords, while Site Explorer is there to aid you in analysing a competing page for their keywords.
+• Ahrefs: This is one of the most comprehensive tools that helps you decide on the best keywords for your brand.
+Their “Keywords Explorer” tool does the trick when you want to find the top-searched travel keywords, while “Site Explorer” aids with analysing a competing page for their keywords.

 Learn More: To help you learn about keywords and other SEO skills for your tourism website, we’ve put together a Tourism SEO course.